luismiguelcasadodiaz/philosophers/README.md

 201 1 is eating
 301 2 is thinking
 ```
-made only of two integers and short string.

 With this in mind...

 ```c
 	ms = ft_itoa(make_timestamp(*a->sim_init_ms), &ms_len);
 	me = ft_itoa(a->mynum, &me_len);